usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Biometrics SHALL be used with another authentication factor (something you know or something you have).

-Testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
+Empirical testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
 The biometric system SHALL operate with a false match rate of **1 in 1000** or better.

 When the biometric sensor and subsequent processing are not part of an integral unit that resists replacement of the sensor, the sensor SHALL demonstrate that it is a certified or qualified sensor meeting these requirements by authenticating itself to the processing element.